 1976: Carol Reed, the English film director best known for the movies "Oliver!," "Odd Man Out," "The Fallen Idol" and "The Third Man," dies of a heart attack at age 69 in Chelsea, London, England.
 Reed won an Academy Award for Best Director for "Oliver!" and was also nominated for "The Fallen Idol" and "The Third Man."

-1976: NBA forward/center Tim Duncan (left), who has played for the San Antonio Spurs since 1997, is born in Christiansted, U.S. Virgin Islands.
-Duncan is a four-time NBA champion, two-time NBA MVP, three-time NBA Finals MVP, and NBA Rookie of the Year.
+1976: NBA forward/center Tim Duncan, who has played for the San Antonio Spurs since 1997, is born in Christiansted, U.S. Virgin Islands.
+Duncan is a five-time NBA champion, two-time NBA MVP, three-time NBA Finals MVP, and NBA Rookie of the Year.

 1972: English actor George Sanders, best known as Addison DeWitt in "All About Eve," Jack Favell in "Rebecca," and the voice of the villainous tiger Shere Khan in the 1967 Disney animated film "The Jungle Book," commits suicide at the age of 65 near Barcelona, Spain.
 Sanders, who won a Best Supporting Actor Oscar for "All About Eve," also appeared in movies such as "The Picture of Dorian Gray," "The Ghost and Mrs. Muir" (pictured) and "Ivanhoe" during his 40-year career and was an accomplished singer and pianist.

-1970: Actor Jason Lee, best known for the sitcom "My Name is Earl" and for movie roles in "Chasing Amy," "Almost Famous" and "Alvin and the Chipmunks," is born in Orange County, Calif.
+1970: Actor Jason Lee, best known for the sitcom "My Name is Earl" and for movie roles in "Chasing Amy," "Almost Famous" and "Alvin and the Chipmunks," is born in Orange County, California.

 1969: Actress Renée Zellweger, best known for movie roles such as "Jerry Maguire," "Bridget Jones's Diary," "Chicago" and "Cold Mountain," is born in Katy, Texas.
 Zellweger won an Oscar for Best Supporting Actress in 2004 for "Cold Mountain."

-1964: Actor and comedian Hank Azaria, best known for his voice work on "The Simpsons" and for roles in movies such as "The Birdcage," "Godzilla," "Shattered Glass" and "Night at the Museum: Battle of the Smithsonian," is born in Queens, N.Y.
+1964: Actor and comedian Hank Azaria, best known for his voice work on "The Simpsons" and for roles in movies such as "The Birdcage," "Godzilla," "Shattered Glass" and "Night at the Museum: Battle of the Smithsonian," is born in Queens, New York.

 1960: The U.S. Navy submarine USS Triton completes the first submerged circumnavigation of the globe by reaching the St. Peter and Paul Rocks, located in the middle of the Atlantic Ocean near the Equator.
 The circumnavigation covered 30,752 miles over 60 days and 21 hours generally following the same course for the first circumnavigation of the world led by Portuguese explorer Ferdinand Magellan between 1519-1522.